Teachable-AI-Lab/teachable-ai-lab/_posts/2023-3-6-Lab-Manual.md

 ## Lab Resources

-### Wiki
+### Lab Website

-The Lab wiki ([https://gitlab.cci.drexel.edu/teachable-ai-lab/group-wiki/-/wikis/home](https://gitlab.cci.drexel.edu/teachable-ai-lab/group-wiki/-/wikis/home)) is, well, a wiki for the lab.
-It has all of the information you need to get started, including tasks that need to be done upon arrival, day-to-day housekeeping duties, forms and flyers, programming and stats tips, information about accessing the high-performance computing cluster and lab servers.
+The [lab website](https://tail.cc.gatech.edu)) is, well, a website for the lab.
+It has much of the information you need to get started.
+When you join the lab you will be given access to edit pages on the lab.
 Edit it when you obtain information that will be useful for others to know!
 Ask one of the existing graduate students or Chris to be added as a member.

 ### Slack